Customer needs analysis: Key principles

 Customers may not even be aware of such needs or be able to articulate them either because they’ve become accustomed to workarounds or don’t know such improvements are even possible.

-Think about it: Users probably didn’t ask or think about the need for a touchscreen phone till Apple came out with one.
+Think about it: Users probably didn’t ask or think about the need for a touchscreen phone until Apple came out with one.

 Equally, customers might not express a need for certain functional improvements, like faster navigation or streamlined workflows, until they encounter a solution that meets those unspoken expectations.